kanewilliamsbusiness07-debug/PWP1/AMPLIFY_AUTH_FIX.md

 ### Issue: "NEXTAUTH_SECRET is not set"
 **Solution:** Add `NEXTAUTH_SECRET` environment variable in Amplify Console with a 32+ character secret.

-### Issue: "Database connection not configured"
+### Issue: "DynamoDB tables not configured or inaccessible"
 **Solution:**
-- Verify `DATABASE_URL` is set correctly
+- Verify DynamoDB table names are set in environment variables (e.g., `DDB_USERS_TABLE`)
-- Check database security groups allow Amplify connections
+- Ensure DynamoDB and S3 are provisioned and reachable from the Amplify environment
-- Test database connection from your local machine
+- Test table access from a local script or via AWS Console

 ### Issue: "Invalid email or password"
 **Solution:**
-- Verify user exists in database: run `npx prisma db seed`
+- Verify user exists in DynamoDB: run `npm run seed:dynamodb`
 - Check if account is locked (too many failed attempts)
 - Verify password hash is correct